On Rigidity of Generalized Conformal Structures: Further investigations

 \subsection{Interplay with Lightlike metrics}

 Our motivation behind the study of GC structures was in fact their relation with the lightlike ones that we considered in \cite{BZ}.
-Recall that a {\bf lightlike} metric $g$ on a manifold $\mathcal{V}$ is a tensor which is a positive non-definite quadratic form of 1-dimensional kernel in each tangent space of $\mathcal{V}$ \cite{BFZ}.
-The kernel of $g$ is a direction field $N$, tangent to a 1-dimensional foliation $\N$ (called null or characteristic).
+Recall that a \textbf{lightlike} metric $g$ on a manifold $\mathcal{V}$ is a tensor which is a positive non-definite quadratic form of 1-dimensional kernel in each tangent space of $\mathcal{V}$ \cite{BFZ}.
+The kernel of $g$ is a direction field $N$, tangent to a 1-dimensional foliation $\mathcal{N}$ called null or characteristic.

-Let $X$ be a non-singular vector field tangent to $N$.
-The lightlike structure is said to be {\bf transversally Riemannian} if the Lie derivative $L_Xg = 0$.
-Let us say $g$ is {\bf nowhere} transversally Riemannian, if $L_Xg(x) \neq 0$, for any $x$.
-In the stronger situation where $L_Xg$ is non-degenerate on $T\mathcal{V}/N$, $g$ is said to be {\bf generic}.
+This null foliation is not necessarily oriented by a (global) non-singular vector field $X$ tangent to it, but we can assume it is the case by passing to a double cover, or arguing locally.
+Then, the lightlike structure is said to be \textbf{transversally Riemannian} if the Lie derivative $L_Xg = 0$.
+Let us say $g$ is \textbf{nowhere} transversally Riemannian, if $L_Xg(x) \neq 0$, for any $x$.
+In the stronger situation where $L_Xg$ is non-degenerate on $T\mathcal{V}/N$, $g$ is said to be \textbf{generic}.
+Both this genericity condition or being transversally Riemannian are independent of the choice of a particular $X$ orienting $\mathcal{N}$.